Praha – Sri Lankan Curry House – Another Major Discovery

 Walking around the perimeter of the park leads to Grand Rasoi (Slezská 1668/56, 120 00 Praha 2 – Vinohrady-Vinohrady, Czechia) which is a Indian & Thai Restaurant.
 Extracts from their somewhat extensive Menu are shown below.

-This entry was posted in Grand Rasoi, Sri Lankan Curry House, The Pind.
+This entry was posted in Sri Lankan Curry House, [Grand Rasoi], [The Pind].
 Bookmark the permalink.

 Comments Closed